Hiking the Back Lanikai Pillbox Trail (Kaʻiwa Ridge), Oʻahu, Hawaiʻi

 [Not a Recommended Route for Visitors]

-The Luika Route up Kaʻiwa Ridge begins up a very short but steep ascent to reach the ridgeline, gaining roughly 350 ft.
-(107 m) before leveling off at the top.
+The Luika Route up Kaʻiwa Ridge begins on a very short but steep ascent to reach the ridgeline, gaining roughly 325 ft.
+(99 m) in just over 0.1 miles (0.2 km) before leveling off at the top.

 I think it’s important to mention that beginning from Luika Place is truly the least practical option for most hikers looking to reach the Lanikai Pillboxes, as this route is the farthest and most challenging of the three options due largely to distance and elevation change.

-However, this trailhead can make for a nice trail-running loop between the main trailhead off Kaʻelepulu Drive and here, as it’s only about a 1.1-mile (1.8 km) run on the most direct route through Lanikai.
+However, this trailhead can make for a fun trail-running loop between the main trailhead off Kaʻelepulu Drive and here, as it’s only a 1.1-mile (1.8 km) run on the most direct route through Lanikai.

-For something like this, I recommend a good road-to-trail shoe, which is what I always use for less overgrown Hawaiʻi trails like the ones linked below.
+For something like this, I recommend a good road-to-trail shoe, which is what I always use for less overgrown Hawaiʻi trails, like Kaʻiwa Ridge.

 Kaʻiwa Ridge (Luika-Wailea Point Junction)

-This is where the Luika Place Route first reaches Kaiʻiwa Ridge.
+This is where the Luika Route first reaches Kaiʻiwa Ridge.

 Once here, go right to begin hiking across Kaʻiwa Ridge toward the Kamahele Route and the Lanikai Pillboxes beyond, as the trail to the left simply leads out to Wailea Point where there are no publicly accessible trailheads.